 Many types of payments made to a paying parent can be intercepted by the CSEU if they owe child support.
 This includes federal and state tax refunds; money owed to paying parents who have provided goods or services to the state; federal retirement benefits; lottery winnings, casino, race track and other gambling winnings; and unclaimed property that is currently in possession of the state.
 Unpaid child support may also be reported to the major credit bureaus, harming the credit score of a paying parent and making it harder for him or her to get credit products.

 Child support enforcement can also take place through actions in the court system, which is why it is so important for parents to pay support on a consistent basis.
 This unit can place a lien on property that belongs to the paying parent or file a motion of contempt against him or her, and this could result in fines and/or jail time.

-If you think your child support order needs to be modified, contact the trusted and experienced attorneys at The Burnham Law Firm about your case.
+If you think your child support order needs to be modified, contact the trusted and experienced attorneys at Burnham Law about your case.
 As a paying parent, you must make your payments in full and on time.
 If you don’t, you could face consequences financially and in your professional life.
 As a receiving parent, you can’t demand more support even if you are entitled to it in return for the paying parent to have his or her court-awarded or agreed access to the children.

 Before you make a move in your child support case, contact Burnham Law to schedule a consultation and ensure you’re fully informed about your options.